d3x0r/JSOX/README.md

 ## Changelog
 - 1.0.2 - Issue with mutiple leading and trailing spaces.
 Fix collecting streams of numbers.
 Fix an issue with nested classes.
+Add circular reference support.
 - 1.0.1 - Removed modification of object prototypes; instead track object prototype to formatting function in a WeakMap().
 Fixed class expansion.
 Make objects of a class share the same prototype.
 - 1.0.0 - Intial Release.